 5. MANAGEMENT AND RESPONSIBILITY

 The AAS Board are responsible for the implementation and monitoring of this Policy.
 They will review it annually, or as legally required in the event of changes to equal opportunities legislation.
 Board members will aim to undertake equal opportunities training.

 We are committed to learning and changing to ensure this Policy is upheld and updated.
 Anyone wanting to tell us about their needs, enquire or complain about this Policy not being upheld can raise this with the AAS Board via the published contact channels.

 The AAS Board will treat enquiries, challenges and complaints about discrimination, harassment and victimisation seriously and fairly.
 They are responsible for investigating complaints and deciding on the appropriate action to take.
 AAS will support people who feel they have been harassed or discriminated against and will not victimise or treat them differently because of this.
 Any decision to discipline, disassociate or exclude a person from AAS due to discriminatory or harassing behaviour will be made in line with this Policy, AAS’s constitution and related policies.

 7. POLICY REVIEW

-The Policy was last reviewed in June 2017.
+The Policy will be reviewed annually.
+It was last reviewed in July 2020.